Sensaciones desde Pueblos Remotos Fuencaliente

 A shared publication of pueblos remotos (@pueblos Reamotos)

-To conclude, Gustavo and Almudena, his partner, offered us a 'very Canary' banquet from their terrace, in which we could dialogue and enjoy that calm that permeates each of the corners of this municipality.
+To conclude, Gustavo and Almudena, his partner, offered us a 'very Canarian' banquet on their terrace, where we were able to talk and enjoy the calm that permeates every corner of this municipality.

 Jordan Acosta

-The pastry is part of the Traditional Recipes of the Canary Islands since the time of the conquest.
-In the case of Jordan (Dulceía my taste) his legacy is a bit closer, but equally important, since they have rescued a traditional recipe from the Las Caletas neighborhood, in the municipality of Fuencaliente: the rye bun.
+Pastry-making has been part of the traditional Canarian recipe book since the time of the conquest.
+In the case of Jordan (Dulcería Mi Gusto), his legacy is a little more recent, but just as important, as they have revived a traditional recipe from the Las Caletas neighborhood in the municipality of Fuencaliente: the rye bun.

-With his activity, we had a fun contest in the purest 'Master Chef' style, in which three teams participated to make the 'best' sweet: cookie, lemon cake and raisin and almond bollas.
+With their activity, we had a fun contest in the purest 'Master Chef' style, in which three teams participated to make the 'best' sweet: cookies, lemon sponge cake and raisin and almond buns.

 The result?
-A number of exquisite desserts, some attempt to 'bribe' to the jury that put the score and a super enjoyable time that we will always remember with a smile on the face.
+A number of exquisite desserts, a few attempts to 'bribe' the jury that was giving them the scores, and a super enjoyable time that we will always remember with a smile on our faces.

 See this post on Instagram